4n4ru/CI-P2-GuessingBee/README.md

 In addition, the website was tested using Google Chrome Developer Tools Device Toggeling option for all available device options.

 ### Browser compatability
+The website was tested on the following browsers:

+- Google Chrome
+- Mozilla Firefox
+- Microsoft Egde

 ### Testing user stories